eficode-academy/istio-katas/README.md

 Typically, blue/green and canary deployments are used in succession.
 First blue/green deployments are used to validate a new version in a production environment such that other production-dependencies can be included in the tests.
-When deliberate testing using blue/green deployments and have proved the software to be OK, a larger group of users are exposed to the new version using canary deployments.
+When deliberate testing using blue/green deployments have proved the software to be OK, a larger group of users are exposed to the new version using canary deployments.

-Another type of deployments are:
+Another deployments pattern is:

 - A/B testing.
 With this type of deployment, a certain percentage of end-users are exposed to a test version.
 This is typically used to test out different